iZettle/Flow/README.md

 ## Collaborate

 You can collaborate with us on our Slack workspace.
-Ask questions, share ideas or may be just participate in ongoing discussions.
+Ask questions, share ideas or maybe just participate in ongoing discussions.
 To get an invitation, write to us at [ios-oss@izettle.com](mailto:ios-oss@izettle.com)